 It hasn’t been a very smooth ride so far for San Diego radio station 97.3 The Fan and, according to recent numbers, it doesn’t seem to be getting much better.

 The station, which is owned by Entercom Communications, was rebranded as KWFN, “97.3 The Machine,” in March.
-Expectations were likely high given that it was the new flagship station of the San Diego Padres, the only major pro franchise in town.
+Expectations were likely high given that it was the new flagship station of the San Diego Padres, the only major pro franchise in town, and a favorite spot for people looking for things to do in San Diego.
 Despite the fact that there were two competitors already vying for the limited audience available in the region, The Mighty 1090 (XPRS) and XTRA Sports 1360 (KLSD), it was likely assumed that KWFN would be able to rise above.

 That mission appeared to have derailed before it even began.
 Towards the end of March, with baseball season quickly approaching, Kevin Klein, a radio host set to host the morning show on 97.3 FM. tweeted a photo of San Diego’s Coronado Bridge along with big letters reading “JUMP*” and then smaller ones specifying, “*to a new morning show.”